Racial and Social Justice

 Until Justice Just Is (UJJI) is an annual campaign of YWCA USA, aimed to build community among those who work for racial justice and raise awareness about the impact of institutional and structural racism.
 This annual campaign provides the opportunity for communities across the United States to find an issue or cause that inspires them to unite their voices to educate, advocate, and promote racial justice.
 UJJI is one part of our larger national strategy to fulfill our mission of eliminating racism.

-The Racial Justice Challenge is the action component for the Until Justice Just Is campaign.
+The Racial Justice Challenge, is the action component for the Until Justice Just Is campaign.
 At the end of the month-long Challenge the YWCA Bucks County gathers local experts in the focused topic areas and hosts a community-based event that celebrates social justice advocates' work on issues of equity, inclusion, and racial justice.
 It includes a panel discussion and call to action, becoming an ally will foster a world of peace, justice, dignity, and freedom for all.

 MLK Teen Peace and Social Justice Summit

 Every year, the YWCA partners with a group of organizations including the Peace Center, Temple Judea, The Bucks County Chapter of the Links Incorporated, Bucks County Intermediate Unit and Schools, Planned Parenthood, etc. to host an Annual MLK Teen Peace and Social Justice Summit.
 The event is open to 9th - 12th grade students and mature 7th and 8th graders, educators, parents and community members.
-Attendees will heare student-led stories and inspirational speakers centered around the life and legacy of Dr. Martin Luther King, Jr. Separate workshops are held for students, educators and parents.
+Attendees will hear student-led stories and inspirational speakers centered around the life and legacy of Dr. Martin Luther King, Jr. Separate workshops are held for students, educators and parents.
 The breakout sessions foster meaningful and courageous conversation on racism, discrimination and intolerance.
 Resources are made available for students and communities.
 The day concludes with a call to action and a peaceful path forward to unity and progress.

 Week Without Violence